 Employees who are required to report must make all necessary arrangements to do so.
 Failure to report when required may result in disciplinary action.
 For its part, the College will make efforts to facilitate and accommodate such required personnel as it deems appropriate; for example, the College may attempt to provide transportation or sleeping accommodations during weather emergencies.
 If you are not required to work, you should not report to work or remain on campus without agreement from your supervisor; to do so may result in disciplinary action.

-If the College formally cancels activities for all or any portion of an employee's standard work shift either before or after the start of his/her work shift, the regularly scheduled work hours missed by non‑exempt staff will be paid as "administrative leave" time (up to a maximum of seven hours per day for staff who work a 35‑hour week, or eight hours for those who work a 40‑hour week).
+If the College formally cancels activities for all or any portion of an employee's standard work shift either before or after the start of his/her work shift, the regularly scheduled work hours missed by non-exempt staff will be paid as "administrative leave" time in accordance with each employees’ regular work schedule.
 Such paid administrative leave time does not count as hours worked for the purpose of calculating overtime.
-Any such time should be reported as "Admin Leave" on time records of non‑exempt employees.
+Any such time should be reported as "Admin Leave" on time records of non-exempt employees.
 Exempt employees are eligible for administrative leave and this can be noted in department's attendance records but does not need to be reported with the monthly exception reports to payroll.
 On those occasions when the College opens late or closes early, employees who, with their supervisor's approval, choose not to report to work for their entire work shift will not receive administrative leave.

-Employees who are required to work on a day when the College has formally cancelled activities will be compensated for all time worked, in accordance withcurrent College pay policies.
-In addition, non-exempt employees will receive administrative leave, up to a maximum of seven or eight hours per day as appropriate, calculated from the time the College officially closes.
+Employees who are required to work on a day when the College has formally cancelled activities will be compensated for all time worked, in accordance with current College pay policies.
+In addition, non-exempt employees will receive administrative leave, in accordance with the employees’ regular work schedule as appropriate, calculated from the time the College officially closes.
 The administrative leave can either be taken within the same pay period as earned or the next one or the employee can receive administrative pay.
 If an employee is unable to take the administrative leave within the same pay period or the next one, the employee will be paid for the time in the following pay period.
 Such paid administrative leave time (or administrative pay in lieu of leave) does not count as hours worked for the purpose of calculating overtime during the week taken.

 No formal adjustments are made to the pay of exempt staff for partial day absences, with the expectation that any missed work is made up during the course of the individual's subsequent schedule.
 Student and temporary employees are not eligible for administrative leave, compensating time off, or administrative pay.